UKradioastro/UKRAA_PicoMuon/README.md

 &nbsp;

-10. Select **Yes** to enable the VNC Server and hit enter.
+10. Select **Yes** to enable the VNC Server and press enter.

 ![img_22](images/RPi_imager_22.PNG)

 &nbsp;

-11. VNC server will now be enabled, hit enter.
+11. VNC server will now be enabled, press enter.

 ![img_23](images/RPi_imager_23.PNG)

 &nbsp;

-12. Finish with the Configuration Tool by selecting **Finish** and hit enter.
+12. Finish with the Configuration Tool by selecting **Finish** and press enter.

 ![img_24](images/RPi_imager_24.PNG)

 &nbsp;

-13. Reboot the RPi, type the command below and hit enter.
+13. Reboot the RPi, type the command below and press enter.
 This will close the PuTTY connection.
 You can close the Putty window.
 ```
 sudo reboot
 ```